mayeechen/network-disruption/README.md

 * preprocess-twitter/: this folder contains the Twitter data set used by Cameron Musco, Christopher Musco, and Charalampos Tsourakakis in their [paper](https://arxiv.org/abs/1712.09948).

-* graph_pkl.ipynb: This code reads in a .pkl file and graphs heuristics' performance across three objectives.
+* graph_pkl.ipynb: This code reads in a .pkl file and plots heuristics' performance across three objectives.

 * Figures/: this folder contains the figures used in our paper, which were produced by running the testing files.